diginsight/telemetry/HOWTO - Avoid performance imacts using diginsight telemetry.md

 Pointers to information such as the method name, the class name the parameters list are gatered into a Stack allocated `TraceEntry`.<br>
 __Only if rendering is enabled for that line__ information within the trace entry is used to compose the log string.<br>

-the following snippet provides a simplified version of the TraceEntry structure:
+The following snippet provides a simplified version of the TraceEntry structure:
 ```c#
 public ref struct TraceEntry
 {